Vaccinations - Infections - Viruses - Colds - Flu

 are bacteria that

-can cause infection.
+.
 Although most bacteria are harmless or often

 beneficial, some can produce disease